AmericaColombiaSouth America

 Pozos Azules or the Beautiful Blue Wells

-Throughout the time, humans living around this area constructed wells to derive water.
-Hence, seven wells have been made in different points of time and in the end, nature took all the ingredients, combined them all and gave a precious emerald waterbody filled with water that contains various minerals like sulphur, selenium, copper and other minerals.
+Throughout time, humans living around this area constructed wells to derive water.
+Hence, seven wells have been made at different points of time, and in the end, nature took all the ingredients, combined them all, and gave a precious emerald waterbody filled with water that contains various minerals like sulphur, selenium, copper, and other minerals.
 Hence, the indifferent colour.

-The breeze making the scales on the surface of the water, the surroundings and the sceneries offer you a transcending experience.
+The breeze makes the scales on the surface of the water, the surroundings, and the scenery offer you a transcendent experience.

 The Terracotta House

 The house is just like any other house.
-It has a kitchen, workspace, bedrooms, living room, terrace, balcony and all the things which you will require to live in the house.
-The maker of the house, the great ceramist Octavio Mendoza Morales used to live here.
+It has a kitchen, workspace, bedrooms, living room, terrace, balcony, and all the things that you will require to live in the house.
+The maker of the house, the great ceramist Octavio Mendoza Morales, used to live here.
 At the same time, constructing the biggest pottery structure in the world.

 Paleontological Museum

-Further, in the day, you can visit the Palaeontological Museum filled with astonishing fossils of all the creatures that made the earth their home.
-The different kinds of dinosaurs, the creatures which once inhabited the sea and now are extinct centuries ago.
-The huge snail, the longest snakes and pythons are all staggering to see.
+Further, during the day, you can visit the Palaeontological Museum, filled with astonishing fossils of all the creatures that made the earth their home.
+The different kinds of dinosaurs, the creatures that once inhabited the sea, have been extinct for centuries.
+The huge snail, the longest snake, and the pythons are all staggering to see.

-A huge part of Columbia was under the water for many years, hence the excavation in this corner can only leave you wide-eyed.
-You will keep wondering about the years earth spent way before humans start fighting over it.
+A huge part of Colombia was under the water for many years, hence the excavation in this corner can only leave you wide-eyed.
+You will keep wondering about the years Earth spent way before humans started fighting over it.

 Plaza Mayor

-Book a day trip to Villa de Leyva from Bogota here.
-It is inclusive of hotel transfers, an expert guide and entrance fees to the attractions mentioned above.
+For a seamless experience, book a day trip to Villa de Leyva from Bogotá.
+These tours typically include hotel transfers, an expert guide, and entrance fees to the most notable attractions, ensuring you make the most of your visit.

 Day 3 : Get Adventurous At Mundo Adventure Theme Park, Enjoy Street Art And Delightful Nightlife